-- > Broad areas where visibility of a wind energy development is most likely to occur; - How many of the Proposed turbines of the wind energy development are likely to be visible in those areas (using different coloured bands for different numbers of turbines); and - > The extent and pattern of visibility.
+- > Broad areas where visibility of a wind energy development is most likely to occur; - How many of the proposed turbines of the wind energy development are theoretically visible in those areas (using coloured bands for different numbers of turbines); and - > The extent and pattern of visibility.

-The production of the ZTV map is one of the first steps of LVIA, as it determines the boundaries of the LVIA Study Area in which impacts will be considered in more detail, and (ii) informs the identification of sensitive vantage points (SNH Guidance v.2.2, 2017).
+The production of the ZTV map is one of the first steps of LVIA, as it (i) determines the boundaries of the LVIA Study Area in which impacts will be considered in more detail, and (ii) informs the identification of sensitive vantage points (SNH Guidance v.2.2, 2017).